Category: Psychotherapy

 • Dyslexia Anxiety

 ART is a highly directive, scripted approach where the therapist actively guides clients to replace distressing images and sensations, often achieving resolution in a single session.
-EMDR is a client-led, free-associative process that focuses on cognitions and typically requires multiple sessions, with the therapist intervening only when processing becomes blocked.
+EMDR is a client-led, free-associative process that focuses on cognitions, and typically requires multiple sessions, with the therapist intervening only when processing becomes blocked.

 What is Mindfulness-Based Stress Reduction?